 Does health insurance cover a pre-existing condition?

-Under the ACA, health insurance companies also cannot charge women more than men for the same coverage.
+Under the ACA, health insurance companies also can’t charge women more than men for the same coverage.

-The only exception to the ACA’s pre-existing coverage rule is for grandfathered individual health insurance plans, or those that are through an employer.
-These plans purchased on or before March 30, 2010, are not required to cover pre-existing conditions or preventive care.
+Grandfathered individual health insurance plans are the only exception to the ACA’s preexisting coverage rule.
+Plans purchased on or before March 30, 2010, aren’t required to cover preexisting conditions or preventive care.

 - You can switch to a Marketplace plan during open enrollment.

-- You can buy a Marketplace plan outside of open enrollment when your grandfathered plan ends, qualifying you for a special enrollment period.
+- You can buy a Marketplace plan outside of open enrollment when your grandfathered plan ends.
+This qualifies you for a special enrollment period.

 Current Sanford Health Plan members can access their summary of benefits and coverage through our secure member portal or by contacting customer service using the number listed on the back of their member ID card.